kennedn/blog/content/posts/neszero.md

     <img src="case_closed_connected_back.JPG" width="45%"/>
 </p>

-I recently purchased a CRT TV in the hopes of reliving some of my childhood memories through some of the old games I used to play.
+I recently purchased a CRT TV in the hopes of reliving my childhood memories through some of the old games I used to play.
 This works great for devices that support composite video and I've gotten some fairly decent mileage out of the consoles I still own from that era.

 But therein lies the problem.
 The TV is old enough to only support one external connection via a scart port on the back of the unit.
 It became clear rather quickly that this kind of connectivity is a big limiting factor when it comes to interfacing with any device made after 2010.